 Is Boycotting a Solution?

-The DEAL project is a consortium of state-funded universities and research organizations in Germany.
-This consortium was unable to accept the terms that were proposed by Elsevier.
+The DEAL project consists of a consortium of state-funded universities and research organizations in Germany.
+This consortium could not accept the terms proposed by Elsevier.
 Another problem is related to open access, where the idea that anyone with access to the internet can read the full content of any research paper.

 More than 75% of the universities in Taiwan have joined the boycott, while in Peru the problem is simply a lack of government funding which may be a combination of the shortage of funds and the high costs of subscription services.1,2,3,4

 Whether the prices charged by Elsevier and other publishers are too high is now up for discussion.
 If universities join together to negotiate lower cost subscriptions, this can provide one alternative.
-Illegal websites in some areas have also been created that provide open access globally by accessing publisher’s websites through subscription services and then release those same publications independently.
+Illegal websites in some areas also provide open access globally by accessing publisher’s websites through subscription services and then release those same publications independently.

 Although these solutions may be illegal and temporary, such illegal websites are also putting pressure on the publishers.
-The obvious solution will require both sides to negotiate fairly and openly and whether this can happen remains to be seen.
+The obvious solution will require both sides to negotiate fairly and openly and whether this can happen, only time will tell.

 - Quirin Schiermeier and Emiliano Rodríguez Mega (2016, December 23) Scientists in Germany, Peru and Taiwan to lose access to Elsevier journals.
 Retrieved from http://www.nature.com/news/scientists-in-germany-peru-and-taiwan-to-lose-access-to-elsevier-journals-1.21223